susheelsk/image-background-removal/README.md

        -f http://localhost:5000/api/removebg -o no-bg.png
 ```

-### 🖵 Running the HTTP API server via docker:
+### 📦 Running the HTTP API server via docker:

-Using the API via docker is a fast and non-complex way to have a working API.
+Using the API via docker is a **fast** and non-complex way to have a working API.  \
 The docker image uses `u2net` as default and runs without authentication.
+#### 🔨 Building your own image:

-Build the docker image
+* Build the docker image
 ```bash
 docker build --tag image-background-removal-tool:latest .
 ```

-Start a container from the image
+* Start a container from the image
 ```bash
 docker run -d --restart unless-stopped \
  --name image-background-removal-tool-http-api \